Search This Blog

 Stephen Remnant of Remnantz

-The Clocktower and stables.
+The Clocktower and stables of Remnantz.

 Stephen made a mark on Marlow history as the home he owned in West Street was later dubbed Remnantz in his honour.
 I can find no evidence it was known as that during his actual occupancy.

 Stephen's family does not appear to be ultimately of local origin but he married a Marlow girl in Sarah Manning.
 The marriage was celebrated at Charlton Kent in 1747.
+The Manning family was connected with the Remnant family by 1738 as Sarah's father Samuel Manning, a Marlow brewer, made Stephen's father one of the supervisors of the will he drew up that year.
+Sarah and her mother were the main beneficiaries of the will which was proved following the death of Mr Manning in 1745.

 Stephen and Sarah first lived in Westminster then occupied a rented house in nearby Bisham before coming to Marlow.
-He also owned farmland in Bisham.
+Stephen also owned farmland in Bisham.
 His armaments business, which he inherited from his dad Samuel, was based in Woolwich however so it was there he was most often to be found.
 He was described as "of Woolwich" in his apprenticeship indenture as a young man when he was bound to a mariner.
 Though he followed his father into the arms trade rather than pursue a career as a mariner in the end, he did grow up to be a ship owner too, something which required significant capital.

 Samuel Remnant had died in 1752 under a cloud after it was realised he was party to a £10,000 fraud.
 His heirs were expected to pay the money back.